mzuniga58/Tense.Rql/Rql.md

 <pre><code>Age=18
 FirstName=Joe
 Cost=2.15</code></pre>
 <p>In the first case, the value 18 is encoded as a signed interger (int) value, the value "Joe" is encoded as a string, and the value 2.15 is encoded as a double.
-However, at the timei of SQL generation, the value is cast to the value of the column.
-So, for example, if Cost is a column defined in a database, and the data type of Cost is money, then the double value 2.15 will be cast as decimal(18,2) to match the column it references when the SQL Statement is generated.
+However, at the time of SQL generation, the value is cast to the value of the column.
+So, for example, if <b>Cost</b> is a column defined in a database, and the data type of <b>Cost</b> is <i>money</i>, then the double value 2.15 will be cast as decimal(18,2) to match the column it references when the SQL Statement is generated.
 Likewise, a value that represents a date (such as "1/1/1960 14:32:25") would be encoded as a UTC Date.
 If the column to which it references is a DataTimeOffset, then the appropriate conversion will be done at the time of the SQL Statement generation.<p>
 <p>Sometimes, for certain queries, the default values are not suffient.
 What if, for example, you wanted to write this statement:<p>
 <pre><code>Total=7000000000
 </code></pre>